damaidec/damaidec.github.io/Command-and-control/havoc2.md

 ## Operators block

 The operator block is where you specify the authentication to teamserver for each operator.
-As usualy the password should be strong as well.
+As usual the password should be strong.

 ```bash
 #users